Perioperative Nursing LPN

 When applying for PLAR, all post-secondary documents must be submitted with the application.

 Part-time is an excellent option for students who feel they cannot commit to the full-time program or to take a few classes while they are on the waitlist for the full-time program.
-All six theory classes must be completed in three years.
+The program must be completed in three years.
 To enroll part-time, apply to the program to ensure that you are on the waitlist for a clinical seat when you are finished your theory classes.
 Once you have applied to the program you can request to start theory courses.

 For more information please feel free to contact the program: